A Fantasy Author's Adventures in Fiction & Life

 Fantasy Author Feature: Debbie Iancu-Hadad

 Debbie Iancu-Hadad is author of YA Fantasy and SciFi with strong romantic threads.
 Our debut trilogies publishing journeys have run parallel and we’ve been critical readers for each other during our editing journeys.
 My favourite things about her books are her well-developed characters, their flaws and the banter and relationships that exist or develop between them.
 I also enjoy the fast pace of her stories, which keep me turning pages through her fantasy and sci-fi worlds.
-Here, was discuss her characters and story worlds.
+In this Fantasy Author Feature, we discuss her characters and story worlds.

 Tell us a bit about you.
 Where’s home and what’s your life like outside writing?